Skip to main content

 • Documentation is foreseeable.In the modern insurance claims environment, it is entirely foreseeable that a policyholder would document an inspection.
 The insurer documents everything — photographs, measurements, notes.
 The policyholder has every reason to do the same.

-Whether these factors alone — without posted signs or a verbal announcement — are sufficient to defeat a § 632 claim in California is not fully settled by case law.
-The Florida courts (discussed below) have held that they are.
-California courts have not squarely addressed recording of property inspections, though the trend in California law favors transparency in the claims process.
-The prudent approach is to layer multiple forms of notice rather than relying on any single factor.
+Whether these factors alone — without posted signs or a verbal announcement — are sufficient to defeat a § 632 claim in California is not settled by case law.
+Florida appellate courts have held that the insurer’s representative has no reasonable expectation of privacy in the insured’s home (see Section IX below).
+But no California court has addressed the question.
+This is one of the genuine gray areas in this area of law — and it is exactly why the prudent approach is to layer multiple forms of notice rather than relying on any single factor or legal theory.

 IV.
 Building a Layered Defense: Multiple Forms of Notice